navadeep-05/INVENTORY-OPTIMIZATION-AND-DEMAND-FORECASTING-USING-MACHINE-LEARNING/README.md

 pip install -r requirements.txt
 ```

+## Password to be Used
+If in case of any issues in login or signup page, you can use my personal password to access the page:
+- Username: navadeep
+- Password: 123

 ## Setup and Configuration
 ### Setting Up Database
 This project uses an SQLite database for managing user accounts.
 - **Database Setup**: The first time you run the application, it will automatically create a `users_data.db` file in the root directory and set up the `users` table.

-## Password to be Used
-If in case of any issues in login or signup page, you can use my personal password:
-- Username: navadeep
-- Password: 123

 ## Usage
 ### Step 1: Start the Application